greg-md/php-orm/README.md

 Sqlite use [PDO](http://php.net/manual/en/class.pdo.php) as a connector.

 Let say your database is in `/var/db/example_db.sqlite`.
-All you have to do is to initialize the driver with a `PDO` connector.
+All you have to do is to initialize the driver with a `PDO` connector strategy.

 ```php
 $driver = new \Greg\Orm\Driver\Sqlite\SqliteDriver(new class implements \Greg\Orm\Driver\PdoConnectorStrategy